-The table setting out the tariff for investment recommendations used in Research, other than Investment Company Research, as from 14th February 2005, the investment recommendation framework is as follows:
+The framework for investment recommendations used in Research, other than Investment Company Research, as from 31 August 2022, is as follows:

 |Upside of 20% +